 I really can't wait for October!
 But first, I need to get through this winter, the upcoming spring, and the much dreaded summer (I hate summer!).
 And find a flight deal.
 Oh well.
 We'll get there eventually.
 I just have to be very, very patient. :-) I will keep you updated as our plan is taking shape.

-So, have you ever done a road trip around Iceland in October?
+Have you ever done a road trip around Iceland in October?
 Or are you planning to?